 In order to have uniformity of presentation and give proper credit to the sources used in the articles, each organization has a different set of rules called a style guide.
 They include rules on how to give credit to sources in the body of the paper and how to list the sources at the end in a bibliography (a list of sources).
 Proper credit must be given to the sources used in the paper in order to avoid plagiarism.
 These style rules also include instructions for page setup such as margins, font, line spacing, and headers along with mechanics of writing such as punctuation.
 APA also includes rules for organization of a paper including title page, abstract, main body (introduction, method, results, discussion), and references.
 Appendices, if any, follow the references.
 Papers which report the results of studies or experiments typically use this organization.

 Typically, students are asked to do a research paper which requires doing research to find an answer to a question and then writing a paper.
-The paper is a review of existing studies instead of doing a new study or experiment.
-The APA format for a literature review consists of a title page, possibly an abstract if the instructors requests one, the main body (which is a survey of the literature), and a list of references.
-The instructor may ask for a heading on the first page instead of a title page.
-There should be an introductory paragraph with thesis statement which answers the research question at the end, body paragraphs which prove the thesis, and a concluding paragraph which sums up the proof and restates the thesis.
+The paper can either be a review of existing studies or can also be an analysis of a new study or experiment done by the student.
+The APA format for a literature review (which is essentially summary and evaluation of research data) consists of a title page, possibly an abstract if the instructors requests one, the main body (which is a survey of the literature), and a list of references.
+There should be an introductory paragraph (the word introduction is not used) with a thesis statement which answers the research question at the end, body paragraphs which prove or perhaps disprove the thesis, and a concluding paragraph which sums up the proof and restates the thesis.

 Why is APA called an author-date method of citation?